 If Orchids are unhealthy and weak, do not feed them.
 Do not overfeed Orchids.
 Notice if leaves are floppy and dark green, they are unhealthy.

 Too many fertilizers will force Orchid to grow too fast and harm it.
 It becomes weaker and becomes susceptible to Orchid diseases.
-They will not be looking their best at this stage.
+They will not be looking at their best at this stage.

 How to fertilize Orchid?